 Benefits to Slow Food Grant Recipients

 • You will be highlighted at our annual chapter meeting;

 • You may participate in all Slow Food events, including farm and producer tours and farm policy discussions;

 • You may offer Slow Food members a tour of your farm or ranch;

 • You will have the opportunity to meet and network with others who believe in “good, clean, fair” food.

 • You will have the chance to educate members about all aspects of starting and/or operating a sustainable farm or ranch.

-Applicants who meet the requirements of the written application will be invited to an interview scheduled between mid July and mid August, 2020.
+Applicants who meet the requirements of the written application will be invited to an interview scheduled between July 24 and August 24, 2020.

 The grant start date is September 1, 2020.